11 October 2009

 The reason to use a separate user account for jboss is to control the permissions of the jboss instance.
 You don't want jboss running as root with unlimited access to the whole system.
 There is no password created for the jboss user, and you probably don't need one either (unless you actually want to login as the jboss user).

-http://labs.jboss.com/jbossas/downloads/ and get the latest stable version of jboss (4.2.2.GA when this guide was written).
+Go to http://labs.jboss.com/jbossas/downloads/ and get the latest stable version of jboss (4.2.2.GA when this guide was written).
 Download it to your home directory.

 Now you have a file in ~/jboss-4.2.2.GA.zip